Continuous-variable nonlocality and contextuality: Framework

-The map $\Evs$ that maps $U \subseteq X$ to $\Evs(U) = \bfO_U$ is called the \emph{event sheaf} as concretely it assigns to any set of measurements information about the outcome events that could result from jointly peforming them.
+The map $\Evs$ that maps $U \subseteq X$ to $\Evs(U) = \bfO_U$ is called the \emph{event sheaf} as concretely it assigns to any set of measurements information about the outcome events that could result from jointly performing them.
 Note that as well as applying the map to valid contexts $U \in \Uc$ we will see that it can also be of interest to consider hypothetical outcome spaces for sets of measurements that do not necessarily form valid contexts, in particular $\Evs(X) = \bfO_X$, the joint outcome space for \textit{all} measurements.
-Moreover, as we will briefly discuss, this map satisfies the conditions to be a sheaf ${\fdec{\Evs}{\ps(X)^\op}{\catMeas}}$ where $\ps(X)$ denotes the powerset of $X$, similarly to its discrete-variable analogue in \cite{ab}.
+Moreover, as we will briefly discuss, this map satisfies the conditions to be a sheaf ${\fdec{\Evs}{\ps(X)^\op}{\catMeas}}$, where $\ps(X)$ denotes the powerset of $X$, similarly to its discrete-variable analogue in \cite{ab}.

-\subsubsection{The language of sheaves}
+\subsection{The language of sheaves}

 Sheaves are widely used in modern mathematics.
-They might roughly be thought of as providing a means of assigning information to the open sets of a topological space in such a way that information can be restricted to subsets and consistent information can be `glued' on unions\footnotemark.
-In this work we are concerned with discrete topological spaces whose points represent measurements, and the information that we are interested in assigning has to do with outcome spaces for these measurements and probability measures on these outcome spacess.
+They might roughly be thought of as providing a means of assigning information to the open sets of a topological space in such a way that information can be restricted to smaller open sets and consistent information on a family of open sets can be uniquely `glued' on their union\footnotemark.
+In this work we are concerned with discrete topological spaces whose points represent measurements, and the information that we are interested in assigning has to do with outcome spaces for these measurements and probability measures on these outcome spaces.
 Sheaves can be defined concisely in category-theoretic terms as contravariant functors (presheaves) satisfying an additional gluing condition, though in what follows we will also give a more concrete description in terms of restriction maps.
 Categorically, the event sheaf is a functor $\fdec{\Evs}{\ps(X)^\op}{\Meas}$ where $\ps(X)$ is viewed as a category in the standard way for partial orders, with morphisms corresponding to subset inclusions.